wlhlm/fc980c-controller/README.md

 ![rev0 PCB](img/rev0-board-render.png)

 The first version of this PCB uses a RP2040 controller.
-Unfortunately, the FC980C electronics rely on the MCU to be 5V tolerant.
-I have noticed this fact while triple checking the design *just* before submitting it for manufacturing.
+Unfortunately, the FC980C electronics rely on the MCU being 5V tolerant.
+I have noticed this only while triple checking the design *just* before submitting it for manufacturing.
 The RP2040 is *not* 5V tolerant and would require level shifters on many I/O lines.
-Because of that I decided to scrap the design and start new, but since the board design was pretty much complete, I'm including it in this repository for posterity.
+Because of that I decided to scrap the design and start anew, but since the board design was pretty much complete, I'm including it in this repository for posterity.